-- 3.9.1 The council would like to see a long-term obligation period for affordable workspace planning obligations.
-This is ideally for the lifetime of proposed development, or for a minimum of 100 years, whichever is longer.
-However, shorter periods may be accepted where there is robust justification from a development viability perspective. - 3.9.2 The long-term aspiration is on the basis that it is anticipated that affordable workspace will also be an ongoing important part of supporting a diverse, mixed and balanced provision of commercial space across the City of Westminster, and that delivering this through the planning system will not only enhance developments, but will also help ensure that a critical minimal amount of affordable workspace will be provided.
+The council would like to see a long-term obligation period for affordable workspace planning obligations.
+Ideally the obligation period should be at least 25 years.

+The long-term aspiration is on the basis that it is anticipated that affordable workspace will also be an ongoing important part of supporting a diverse, mixed and balanced provision of commercial space across the City of Westminster, and that delivering this through the planning system will not only enhance developments, but will also help ensure that a critical minimal amount of affordable workspace will be provided.
 In addition, the longer the obligation period, the greater the public benefit the scheme will provide, and affordable workspace is always likely to be needed for a thriving business ecosystem in a global city.